NYC chef-curated grocery boxes driving profit to the virus-pummeled restaurant industry

 And although the boxes come with recipe suggestions, they are designed to give consumers more "freedom to kind of do your own thing," if they want to take that route, he said.

-Me Sous has already collaborated with several area chefs from Sarah Krathen and Dria Atencio of l'ito's and Wilson Tang of Nom Wah to Martin Brook, the head of culinary at Blue Ribbon, and they have no plans on slowing down.
+Me Sous has already collaborated with several area chefs from Sarah Krathen and Dria Atencio of l'ito's and Wilson Tang of Nom Wah to Martin Brock, the head of culinary at Blue Ribbon, and they have no plans on slowing down.

 While their mission is to help diners and the city's chefs reconnect, Toronto says his team also wanted to find a way to help drive funds directly into the hospitality industry, which he says works so diligently to serve the public.